Charles Daubeny (priest): Life

-In 1804 he was appointed archdeacon of Salisbury.
-In 1801 he had been thanked and invited to court for a sermon preached before the king and queen at Weymouth.
+In 1804, he was appointed archdeacon of Salisbury.
+In 1801, he had been thanked and invited to court for a sermon preached before the king and queen at Weymouth.
 Daubeny declined the invitation, as his retired habits rendered him unfit for a court chaplain.
 George III, however, urged his claims for a bishopric upon various ministers.
-In 1808 he founded and endowed an almshouse for four poor inhabitants of North Bradley, and also built a school at the same place at his own expense.
+In 1808, he founded and endowed an almshouse for four poor inhabitants of North Bradley, and also built a school at the same place at his own expense.
 In a charge delivered in 1812 he gave reasons for supporting the Society for Promoting Christian Knowledge in preference to the Bible Society, which gave rise to a controversy between the supporters of the different societies, but in which he did not take a very active part.

-From 1805 to 1816 he was chiefly engaged in literary work and his parochial duties; in the latter year, he had a paralytic stroke.
-In 1817 he superintended the erection of a poor-house he built for the use of his parishioners.
-In 1821 he published seventeen sermons, by Bishop Lancelot Andrewes, which he had modernised with the view of making them more popular.
+From 1805 to 1816, he was chiefly engaged in literary work and his parochial duties; in the latter year, he had a paralytic stroke.
+In 1817, he superintended the erection of a poor-house he built for the use of his parishioners.
+In 1821, he published seventeen sermons, by Bishop Lancelot Andrewes, which he had modernised with the view of making them more popular.
 The University of Oxford in 1822, in recognition of his services to the church, conferred upon him the degree of D.C.L.
 During the following year his parishioners expressed a wish that a church should be erected at Road to serve a distant part of the parish, and Daubeny set about collecting subscriptions for the purpose.
 He got a fever, and his life was for some time despaired of.
 Shortly after his recovery, he lost his wife.
 During this year the church at Road, Christ Church, Rode, was consecrated, Daubeny preaching the sermon; its cost, with the endowment and parsonage, was upwards of £13,000, of which he contributed nearly £4,000.

-On Sunday 8 July 1827 he officiated both at Bradley and Road, and on Monday morning he was taken suddenly ill and died 10 July 1827.
+On 8 July 1827, he officiated both at Bradley and Road, and on 9 July, he was taken suddenly ill and died 10 July 1827, aged 81 or 82.
 By his will, he left several thousand pounds towards parochial objects.